 Work Area Profile

-In Morton the number of Primary Jobs located in the Village has increased by 24% from 2002-2008, compared to the MSA which has grown only 7.2% in this same time period and 2.3% in the State of Illinois.
+In Morton the number of Primary Jobs located in the Village increased by 24% between 2002-2008, compared to the MSA which grew 7.2% during this same time period and 2.3% in the State of Illinois.
 The age distribution of workers, as well as, the distribution of earnings paid is consistent with that of the Peoria MSA and the State of Illinois.

 The three top industries based on employment in Morton are Transportation and Warehousing, Manufacturing, Health Services and Social Assistance.
 Transportation and Warehousing jobs make up 26% of the total jobs in Morton.